I Live in a Safe Universe

 During this trip, the buzzing was of a fairly regular nature.
 Nothing extraordinary, anyway.

-But just after the interchange between 401 and 400, as I was settling into the third lane from the left (my usual placement for the journey North to Barrie), I suddenly heard the buzzing level increase dramatically to a ‘scream’.
+But just after the interchange between 401 and 400, as I was settling into the third lane from the left (my usual placement for the journey North to Barrie), I suddenly heard the buzzing level increase dramatically to a ‘scream’ (the equivalent of “Look out!
+Look out!
+Look out!” from the song Leader of the Pack).
 Instantly I went into alert mode.

 Without warning, and definitely without a turning signal, a car, slightly ahead of us on our right, suddenly pulled into our lane.
 I stepped on the brakes, and avoided an almost certain crash.
 The driver of the other vehicle probably never even saw us, as our car was in his (or her) blind spot.